 Public Outreach-The public outreach function will communicate project information to the general public as well as key constituents.
 Public outreach will be facilitated through a combination of mechanisms including internet, social networking (if permissible), formal press advisories, and presentation at public events.
 Appropriate collateral materials and multimedia productions will be developed to support this outreach.
 The HSR Project will establish connections with and make use of existing communication networks within state, regional and local economic and social constituencies.
-The goal will be to have business groups, labor organizations, and economic development, and civic organizations view the HSR Project as a major asset for the region and to provide information about it through their own communication vehicles.
-An additional element of public outreach will include outreach to and communication with key elected and appointed Federal, State, and local officials so they are kept abreast of project progress and provided with the collateral materials and information to relay to their respective constituencies.
+The goal will be to have business groups, labor organizations, and economic development, and civic organizations view the HSR Project as a major asset for the region and to provide information about it through their own communication with key elected and appointed Federal, State, and local officials so they are kept abreast of project progress and provided with the collateral materials and information to relay to their respective constituencies.